 Early symptoms start with psychological dependence that produces desired feelings and relief from pain, anxiety, sleeplessness or depression.
 Physical addiction can occur when the body’s chemistry adjusts to having the substance available.
 Addiction becomes difficult to treat because stopping use creates discomfort and other issues.

-At Allure Detox, we take a different approach to treating detox, addiction and substance abuse.
-The Joint Commission recognized us for excellence in treatment for substance abuse and behavioral health.
+At Allure Detox, we take a different approach to treating detox, addiction treatment and substance abuse.
+The Joint Commission recognized us for excellence in treatment for substance use and behavioral health.
 Our depth of understanding and experience allows us to help anyone who faces the challenges to health and happiness that addiction creates.
+We are healthcare providers that provide safe and quality addiction treatment options.